pytgcalls/old_docs/index.md

 > - Fixed installation setup
 > - Reduced FloodWait caused by ResolveUsername
 > - Bug fix

-> ## Update of 14/03/2021 - 0.3.0
-> - Reduced the cpu consumption and ram (Now is supported on 2 core CPU)
-> - Now is supported infinite audio stream
-> - Added Verbose Mode and Ultra Verbose Mode

 # Audio Needed
 The following is the required audio type